bcgov/aps-infra-platform/documentation/mvp/platform/landing-page.md

 ### API consumers

-To get started as an API provider, see the [developer hub](../developer/hub).
+To get started as an API consumer, see the [developer hub](../developer/hub).

 ### API providers